What’s Next For Cellulosic Biofuels and the D3 RIN Part 4 – Fueling Heavy Duty Trucks With Fuel From Cows

 Biogas is mostly methane that, in the past, has been flared, used to produce electricity, or emitted directly into the atmosphere.
 Methane is a potent, heat-trapping greenhouse gas, 100 times worse than carbon dioxide.

 In July 2014, in response to input from industry and other sources, EPA modified a rule that opened the door to higher subsidies for biogas.
 The original rules allowed the production of biogas from landfills, sewage and waste treatment plants, and manure digesters to generate advanced biofuel (D5) RINs.
 In July 2014, in response to questions from multiple companies, EPA evaluated whether biogas from those sources could be considered not just an advanced biofuel, but also a cellulosic biofuel.
-The revised ruling allowed CNG/LNG derived from biogas from landfills, municipal wastewater treatment facility digesters, agricultural digesters, and separated municipal solid waste digesters, as well as biogas from the cellulosic components of biomass processed in other waste digesters, to generate D3 RINs when used as transportation fuel.
+Their revised ruling allowed CNG/LNG derived from biogas from landfills, municipal wastewater treatment facility digesters, agricultural digesters, and separated municipal solid waste digesters, as well as biogas from the cellulosic components of biomass processed in other waste digesters, to generate D3 RINs when used as transportation fuel.

 That decision resulted in rapid growth in D3 RIN generation, from only 55 million RINS in 2014 to over 600 million RINs in 2022.
 As we explained in Part 1 of this series, with rare exceptions, D3 RINs have higher value than D5 RINs, often much higher.
 And today, without their price cap, they have the potential to rise in price to whatever level is necessary to subsidize production of the mandated volume.